wkeeling/selenium-wire/README.rst

 Response attributes
 ~~~~~~~~~~~~~~~~~~~

 The response can be retrieved from a request via the ``response`` attribute.
-A response may be ``None`` if it was never captured.
+A response may be ``None`` if it was never captured, for example if the server timed out or unexpectedly disconnected.
 A response has the following attributes.

 * ``status_code``
     The status code of the response such as ``200`` or ``404``.